macey26/100-days-of-code/r1-log.md

 ###R1D81/82
 Finished work on my vector images for my Alex the Kidd Jenken Game.
 Started adding query selectors and setting attributes to the image.

+###R1D83/84
+ Added all new images using document.createElement and Query selectors.
+Trying to figure out how to refresh an image when you click again.
+Doing some research with @wesbos javascript30.